Shoutout to Cory Tucker for the loaner unit!

 Not too rolled off, not boosted.
 Just right.

 The mid-range has a presence bump at around 3k, similar to an HD600.
-The difference is that it doesn’t really come across as shouty or in your face.
+The difference is that it doesn’t really come across as shouty or in your face – likely due to the fact that the bass here is less rolled off and tends to give the compositions more meat.

 The T2 has this incredible knack for never getting out of line with regard to any frequencies.
 It’s especially impressive considering:

-It has a very low impedance and high Sensitivity.
-Usually pushing an IEM or headphone with these specs is asking for blowout or a headache.
-Granted, I’m using them right now with the FiiO Q1, which doesn’t have much power.
+- It has a very low impedance and high Sensitivity.
+Usually pushing an IEM or headphone with these specs is asking for a blowout or a headache.
+Granted, I was using them with the FiiO Q1 MK II, which doesn’t have much power.

-Still, if I turn up the volume it doesn’t get harsh.
-Like at all.
+Still, if I turn up the volume it doesn’t get harsh or grating.
 And that’s something definitely worth mentioning.

 Not the case here.